Children are put at risk of Account Takeovers losing their hard-earned game status as well as diamonds and other game currencies.

 - Ride on someone’s success: Someone would have worked hard and played a fair game to reach a certain level in the game to be considered a professional.
 This could make the gamer eligible for awards and entry to tournaments.
 However, the chances are rare as a gamer of this level would not ideally be looking for free diamonds to fall into the trap.
 But you never know about the possibility of anything like this happening.

 How does it impact the game?

 The impact is not just confined to the gamers.
 It also adversely impacts the game.

 Firstly, there are issues related to brand safety.
 It directly impacts the reputation of the brand as well as results in infringement.
 There are so many websites and apps created using logos and other identities of such games.
 This is a brand infringement issue, and the website or app owner could run anything on their application that could severely harm the reputation.
 For instance, porn content.

 The second issue is there would be so many dormant accounts.
 If a fraudster hooks a real account and flushes all the goodies out of it the account will no longer be in use but still be an active user.
 This will unnecessarily increase the user base without giving proportionate ARPU reducing the revenue potential and other key parameters judged by investors and the financing community.
 It could either impact the dreams of becoming a unicorn or take away the status sooner or later.

 ATO or Account takeover is brazening and rampant in paid and subscription-based online services such as eCommerce, OTT, and now eSports.
 While eCommerce and OTT apps interface with adults who could still be difficult to break into, eSports gives fraudsters an easy playfield as it will mostly have children on the other side.

-The gaming industry has to collaborate with ATO anti-fraud solution makers to mFilterIt to proactively stop this wildfire so that children of tender age could be saved from experiencing the dark side of digital at an early age where they cannot handle it.
+The gaming industry has to collaborate with ATO ad fraud solution makers to mFilterIt to proactively stop this wildfire so that children of tender age could be saved from experiencing the dark side of digital at an early age when they cannot handle it.